felias-fogg/dw-link/docs/manual.md

   sudo apt-get install gdb-avr
   ```

-* Windows: You can download the AVR-toolchain from the [Microchip website](https://www.microchip.com/en-us/development-tools-tools-and-software/gcc-compilers-avr-and-arm) or from [Zak's Electronic Blog\~\*](https://blog.zakkemble.net/avr-gcc-builds/).
+* Windows: You can download the AVR-toolchain from the [Microchip website](https://www.microchip.com/en-us/development-tools-tools-and-software/gcc-compilers-avr-and-arm) or Zak's Electronic Blog\~\*](https://blog.zakkemble.net/avr-gcc-builds/).
 This includes avr-gdb.
 You have to copy `avr-gdb.exe` (which you find in the `bin` folder) to some place (e.g., to C:\ProgramFiles\bin) and set the `PATH` variable to point to this folder.
-Afterwards, you can execute the debugger by simply typing `avr-gdb.exe` into a terminal window (e.g. Windows Powershell).
+Afterward, you can execute the debugger by simply typing `avr-gdb.exe` into a terminal window (e.g. Windows Powershell).

 ### 5.2 Installing board manager files

 In order to be able to debug the MCUs mentioned in the Introduction, you need to install 3rd party cores.
 For the classic ATtiny family, this is [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore/blob/master/Installation.md) and for the ATmegaX8 family (including the Arduino UNO), it is [MiniCore](https://github.com/MCUdude/MiniCore).
-In order to be able to generate object files that are debug friendly, you need to install my fork of the board manager files.
+To be able to generate object files that are debug-friendly, you need to install my fork of the board manager files.
 You first have to add URLs under the `Additional Board Manager URLs` in the `Preference` menu:

 - ```
   https://felias-fogg.github.io/ATTinyCore/package_drazzy.com_ATTinyCore_index.json